 Unique Identifier Corrective Actions Current Effectiveness Status of Effectiveness A22 Supplementation of habitat features and/or migration corridors Marginal With fauna return expected to take some time, this action will only be considered in extreme circumstances, and is expected to improve with further planning and implementation, if required.
 A23 Remediation (as required) of surface radiation following construction and rehabilitation of final landform Satisfactory Monitoring will occur progressively as the different stages of the final landform are established and higher- grade material (grade 2s and 3s) will be removed and replaced with lower grade material (grade 1s) if monitoring detects higher grade material at the surface.
 A25 Reshape landform Satisfactory Landform reshaping is a common operational practice and although rework after several years of establishment is not an appealing option, it is well understood.
 Consultation with Mirarr Traditional Owners is key in understanding landscape aesthetics.
 A26 Modified fire management Marginal The strategic introduction of fire is well understood and expected to be further improved with long-term implementation and monitoring.
 Exclusion of fire from rehabilitated areas (if needed) is well understood, proven and will be implemented as required.
 A27 Remediation of surface sediment or salt deposition Marginal Remediation works to be undertaken where Traditional Owners identify areas that affect the general aesthetics of the landform or health of the ecosystem.
 The effectiveness will depend on the timing of the intervention.
-'Knowledge -based / Administrative' corrective ad ctions A28 Early notification and consultation with Traditional Owners and implementation of agreed mitigation Satisfactory Implementation of agreed mitigation in a timely fashion is considered satisfactory, mitigation includes remediation activities (if required) and legislative requirements.
+'Knowledge 'Knowledge-based / Administrative' corrective actions A28 Early notification and consultation with Traditional Owners and implementation of agreed mitigation of agreed mitigation in a timely fashion is considered satisfactory, mit remediation activities (if required) and legislative requirements.
+Implementation of agreed mitigation in a timely fashion is considered satisfactory, mitigation includes remediation activities (if required) and legislative requirements.
 A29 Initial response to prevent further damage Satisfactory This is key to ensure that continued damage does not occur to cultural heritage site and is undertaken in consultation with GAC.